Vitols999/QMS-WIKI/AxMaintainIndex.md

 1. Run `BuildIndex.py` to rebuild the index.
 1. Run the navbar tool `make nav` to insert navigation bars into the index page compare [Developing Documentation](DevelopingDocumentation)).
-1. Upload the modified files to the Bitbucket server using your preferred Bitbucket version control tool.
+1. Upload the modified files to the Github server using your preferred Github version control tool.

 ## Further remarks